Shashank1985/github-connector/demo_instructions.md

-1.  **Start and activate virtual environment in the project directory**
+1.  **Clone the repo Start and activate virtual environment in the project directory**
     ```bash
     uv venv
     .venv\Scripts\Activate (Windows) or source .venv/bin/activate(Linux)

-    uv sync
+    uv sync (for downloading requirements in the venv)
     ```

 2.  **Download Required Components**